SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 skills or modify examples given.
-For example a typical sword and sworcery game might use an expanded list of melee skills to further define its warriors while a science fiction game may lump them all into a unified skill named “Melee Combat.”
+For example a typical sword and sworcery game might use an expanded list of melee skills to further define its warriors while a science fiction game may lump them all into a unified skill named "Melee Combat."

 ### All Genres ###